yoctu/yosh/README.md

 Yosh Provide a bash framework for api and applications.
 It is fully written in bash and aims to be easy to use.
 It provides the required feature of a web framework.
-We recommend to use yoctu-starter-kit to build a new application.
+We recommend to use [yoctu-starter-kit](https://github.com/yoctu/yoctu-starter-kit) to build a new application.

+---

 # Install